metalcycling/openstructure/modules/doc/actions.rst

                           and "dockq_wave_full" add zeros in the average computation for each interface that is only present in the reference but not in the model.
-    --contact-scores      Computes interface contact based scores.
+    --ics                 Computes interface contact similarity (ICS) related scores.
 A contact between two residues of different chains is defined as having at least one heavy atom within 5A.
-Contacts in reference structure are available as key
-                          "reference_contacts".
-Each contact specifies the
+Contacts in reference structure are available as key "reference_contacts".
+Each contact
-                          interacting residues in format
+                          specifies the interacting residues in format
                           "<cname>.<rnum>.<ins_code>".
 Model contacts are
                           available as key "model_contacts".
-The precision which is available as key "contact_precision" reports the fraction of model contacts that are also present in the reference.
-The recall which is available as key "contact_recall" reports the fraction of reference
+The precision which is available as key "ics_precision" reports the fraction of model contacts that are also present in the reference.
+The recall which is available as key "ics_recall" reports the fraction of reference
                           contacts that are correctly reproduced in the model.
                           The ICS score (Interface Contact Similarity) available as key "ics" combines precision and recall using the F1-measure.
+    --ips                 Computes interface patch similarity (IPS) related scores.
+They focus on interface residues.
+They are defined as having at least one contact to a residue from any other chain.
+In short: if they show up in the contact lists used to compute ICS.
+If ips is enabled, these contacts get reported too and are available as keys "reference_contacts" and "model_contacts".The
+                          precision which is available as key "ips_precision" reports the fraction of model interface residues, that are also interface residues in the reference.
+The recall which is available as key "ips_recall" reports the fraction of reference interface residues that are also interface residues in the model.
+The IPS score (Interface Patch Similarity) available as key "ips" is the Jaccard coefficient between interface residues in reference and model.
     --rigid-scores        Computes rigid superposition based scores.
 They're based on a Kabsch superposition of all mapped CA positions (C3' for nucleotides).
 Makes the following